Shreyash1928/integration-ci/README.md

 Automated integration testing using pytest + requests

-It’s a simple but complete example of microservice integration workflows.
+It’s a simple but complete example of microservice integration workflows.# integration-ci